leem919/Win11-Win10-Downgrade/README.md

 7. Proceed through the installation.
 The "Getting updates" and "Making sure you're ready to install" steps might take a while

-8. Eventually, the system will reboot and you'll need to sign in with your password
+8. Eventually, the system will reboot and you'll need to sign in with your password.
+If you are instead placed into a recovery menu and a manual reboot places you back into Windows 11, unfortunately there's a good chance that a restriction is in place that might prevent you from continuing.

 9. After the "Almost There" text, the screen might turn black